 Michigan’s population has stabilized, but peers and the “Top Ten” are growing faster.
 After losing population in 2009, 2010 and 2011, Michigan has had six straight years of positive growth.
 During that same period, however, peer and “Top Ten” average population growth has been as much as 10 times higher than Michigan’s.

 Input - Cost and Value

-Michigan's overall business climate has been holding steady, but requires improvement.
+The perception of Michigan's overall business climate has been holding steady, but requires improvement.
 Michigan’s business climate was considered the worst of all 50 states in 2009.
-In 2017, Michigan’s average ranking among the major business climate indices was 24—a minimal improvement over the prior year.
+In 2017, Michigan’s average ranking among the major business climate indices was 24—the same as during the prior year.

 However, unfunded OPEB liabilities remain a problem.
-Michigan's unfunded other post-employment benefits (OPEB) liabilities are nearly 16 percent higher than peers and almost 25 percent higher than the “Top Ten.”
+Michigan's unfunded other post-employment benefit (OPEB) liabilities are nearly 16 percent higher than peers and more than 24 percent higher than the “Top Ten.”

-Michigan’s must continue to focus on workforce development.
+Michigan must continue to focus on workforce development.
 In 2017, Michigan ranked in the bottom 10 of all states with respect to career and college readiness, the number of students enrolled in career and technical education classes, and the number of out-of-state students enrolled at our colleges and universities.
-Michigan also ranked in the bottom half of states for the percentage of 4thand 8thgraders testing proficient in reading and math, respectively, the number of critical skills degrees and certificates awarded by our colleges and universities, and the percentage of working age population with an associate's degree or higher.
+Michigan also ranked in the bottom half of states for the percentage of 4th and 8th graders testing proficient in reading and math, respectively, the number of critical skills degrees and certificates awarded by our colleges and universities, and the percentage of working age population with an associate's degree or higher.

 Several aspects of Michigan’s infrastructure ranked near the bottom of all states.
 Michigan ranked 30th for the percentage of households with high-speed internet.
 We ranked 39th for the percentage of bridges and urban roads in poor condition.